 All RNANT/NU members are required to complete an annual Continuing Competence Plan (CCP) as part of the RNANT/NU Continuing Competence Program.
 If you are licensed with the RNANT/NU as an active practicing RN or NP, you are required to complete your annual CCP using the template provided.

-2017 Learning Plan: Click here to download the 2017 Learning Plan in Word.
+2018 Learning Plan: Click here to download in Word.

-2018 Learning Plan: Click here to download the 2018 Learning Plan in Word.
+2019 Learning Plan: Click here to download in Word.

 All members are required to identify 2 learning needs at the beginning of each calendar year.
 These learning needs should be grounded in the professional expectations of the Code of Ethics (CNA) and the Standards of Practice for Registered Nurses and Nurse Practitioners (RNANT/NU).
 The learning needs should be specific, measurable, achievable, realistic, and timely.
 Two or more specific activities should then be identified to meet learning need.